A rising standard of living

 Kirklees Neighbourhood Housing brought us onboard to breathe new life into this landmark on the Huddersfield skyline, formerly known as Richmond Flats.
 The project received special funding from the European Regional Development Fund, which targets fuel poverty issues.

 Renewable technologies will significantly reduce the building’s overall energy usage.

-The development involves the recladding of the exterior and extensive internal refurbishment work.
-Communal areas will benefit from a new entrance lobby, lift and intercom security door system.
-The one-bedroom apartments will be refitted with a contemporary kitchen and bathroom.
-And their original balconies are being sacrificed to create an enlarged living area, replaced by new glazing on the building facade.
-The existing bedsits are to be converted into one-bedroom flats with a separate living area and bedroom.
+The development involved the recladding of the exterior and extensive internal refurbishment work, while the communal areas now benefit from a new entrance lobby, lift and intercom security door system.
+The one-bedroom apartments were refitted with a contemporary kitchen and bathroom.
+Their original balconies were sacrificed to create an enlarged living area, replaced by new glazing on the building facade.
+The existing bedsits were converted into one-bedroom flats with a separate living area and bedroom.